-By the time I got the Blackfriars I realised I was only halfway, so I made the choice to run across Blackfriars bridge over the Thames and grab the tube from there Blackfriars station.
-Though thinking about it now I should probably have run the other way to Southwark and got the tube from there.
+By the time I got the Blackfriars I realised I was only halfway, so I made the choice to run across Blackfriars bridge over the Thames and grab the tube from Blackfriars station.
+Though thinking about it now I should probably have run the other way to Southwark station.

 I emerged at Westminster to find an ominously greyish sky, but it was still just about light enough for me to stand a chance of grabbing the final images.
 It should be said my tablet camera is awful in low light, so the darker the sky got, the less chance I had of matching the shots or getting even half decent quality pictures.

 As I crossed the Thames I grabbed two of the establishing/scenic shots from the movie, though the leaves on the trees along the edge of the river mean the buildings couldn’t be seen in the same way as the movie, where it’s winter so the trees are leafless.